 Your vehicle’s oxygen sensor is used to measure the amount of oxygen present in the exhaust.
 A defective O2 sensor can lead to vehicle overheating, higher emissions, and a loss of power during acceleration.
 We can diagnose and replace your oxygen sensor, typically while you wait.

 A vacuum leak is typically caused by a faulty MAP sensor.
 Leaks can also be found in cracked or improperly sealed gaskets or vacuum lines.
 We can find the leaks in your vacuum system and ensure that your MAP sensor is working properly.

-During your emission test a hydrocarbon test will be performed, ensuring that your vehicle is not releasing excessive hydrocarbons.
-One of the leading causes of failing a hydrocarbon test is the vehicle’s ignition system, including spark plug wires, spark plugs, faulty ignition timing, or old distributor caps.
+During your emissions test, a hydrocarbon test will be performed, ensuring that your vehicle is not releasing an excessive level of hydrocarbons.
+One of the leading causes of failing a hydrocarbon test is a problem with the vehicle’s ignition system, including spark plug wires, spark plugs, faulty ignition timing, or old distributor caps.

-If you have an emission inspection coming up or have already failed to pass your emissions test, contact the Metric Motors auto shop today for an experienced auto mechanic.
+If you have an emission inspection coming up or have already failed to pass your emissions test, contact the Metric Motors auto shop today for an experienced auto mechanic to assist you.